Lilliputian Hitcher: Cultural references and themes

 Evangelion Chronicle magazine identified several references to biology in "Lilliputian Hitcher", particularly genetics, although these take on a different meaning than real-world biology.
-In one scene, machines called Polysomes, named after the polysomes of the same name in molecular biology, are presented.
+In one scene, machines called Polysomes, named after the polysomes from molecular biology, are presented.
 The room in which the initial Nerv test is carried out is called the Pribnow Box, also a reference to the biological concept of the same name.
 Other references include the Central Dogma, whose name is taken from the central dogma of molecular biology, and the Sigma Unit, whose name refers to the sigma factor, a factor in the initiation of RNA synthesis.
 Evangelion Chronicle also likened Iruel's properties, such as self-replication, data processing, and colony self-regulation, to micromachines and K. Eric Drexler's universal molecular assembler.
-Ritsuko's strategy to annihilate Iruel, in which the Angel is induced to choose coexistence with the Magi System and annihilate itself, has instead been compared to apoptosis.
-Co-existence with the Magi System, on the other hand, has been likened to a situation of biological symbiosis.